Anthony-Nolan/Atlas/README_ManualTesting.md

   - `n`: total number of PDP pairs
   - `WCBD`: Weighted City Block Distance
   - `Weighted R2`: R2 value calculated using the weighted mean of each match probability bin.

+Verification metrics (without plots) for all predictions are also written out to a CSV file in the requested directory.

 See also `\MiscTestingAndDebuggingResources\ManualTesting\MatchPredictionVerification\VerificationResultsSQLQueries.sql`
 for additional queries that can be run after verification search results have been retrieved.